This page contains resources to help you feel empowered and prepared for your initial treatment planning appointment at BCI.

 Step 2: Improve your Health Literacy

-Health literacy relates to how people access, understand and use health information in ways that benefit their health.
-People with low health literacy are at higher risk of worse health outcomes.
+Health literacy relates to how people access, understand, and use health information.
+People with low health literacy are at higher risk of treatment complications.

 Skills to communicate with your doctor and treating team to make sure you understand the plan - STAGE VS GRADE, THERE’S A DIFFERENCE